-The calculation of the first and second order estimation errors for the rotation parameter $\beta$ (see Equations \ref{Ec:fisher_2} and \ref{Ec:C2}) requires the noise PSD function $S_h(f)$.
-Following \cite{Zanolin_2010}, here we used the analytical expression of the advanced LIGO noise spectrum which is defined as:
+Calculating the first and second order estimation errors for the rotation parameter $\beta$ (see Equations \eqref{Equ:FIM} and \eqref{Ec:2order}) requires the noise PSD $S_h(f)$.
+Following \cite{Zanolin_2010}, we used the analytical expression of the advanced LIGO noise spectrum, which is interpolated by: